baumblatt/rx-tiny-flux/Readme.md

     *   `from`: Converts a Promise, an array, or an iterable into an Observable.
     *   `of`: Emits a variable number of arguments as a sequence and then completes.
     *   `defer`: Creates an Observable that, on subscription, calls an Observable factory to make a fresh Observable for each new Subscriber.

+*   **Constants:**
+    *   `EMPTY`: An Observable that emits no items to the Observer and immediately emits a complete notification.
+It's useful in effects to stop a stream without dispatching a new action.

 *   **Higher-Order Mapping Operators:** Used to manage inner Observables, typically for handling asynchronous operations like API calls.
     *   `concatMap`: Maps to an inner Observable and processes them sequentially.